From Perfection to Progress: Strategies for Leaders to Thrive (Perfectionism Series 2/3)

 · Context.
 If you reflect on how a problem which is similar to yours was solved in an entirely different context, surprising insights may emerge.

-10. Scenario planning.
+10. Build Scenario Plans.
 How can you lay out 3 likely scenarios, a least likely one, and a crazy one so you are prepared for as much as you can?
 What redundancies can you put into place so that there is support in place if one path fails?
 How can you anticipate what other people want and are likely to do so you can craft your response?
 Art Kleiner, Editor-in-Chief of PwC Global promotes the habit of mentalizing - which is thinking about what other people are thinking and instead of sharing what they want or what you want, going a step beyond to articulate what they are likely to do next.

-Once you have engaged in strategic thinking, it is important to have time for reflection so you can consolidate the learnings, get clear on your point of view, and communicate your strategy so your boss knows you are a strategic thinker.
-Here are two helpful steps for perception management:
+Once you have engaged in strategic thinking, it is important to have time for reflection so you can consolidate the learnings, get clear on your point of view, and communicate your strategy so your boss knows you are a strategic thinker and you can increase your visible leadership.

-1. Get clear on your point of view.
+1. Develop a clear point of view.
 When you have considered and implemented the above approaches, bring a perspective to the table.
 Do people know where you stand?
 Your leaders want to know what you think, so when you show that you are considering the big-picture and can articulate your views, you can stand out for a promotion.
 Beyond just coming up with ideas, it’s even more powerful when you can take the initiative and show you have thought a few steps ahead of how you would implement something and put your ideas into action.
 Having good ideas and strategies are only the first step; you also must communicate them and bring people along.

 Having strategic thinking skills is essential for all people in the organization to develop because you can better deal with uncertainty and complexity.
 A common mistake for leaders as they rise through the ranks is that they stay in operational or execution mode and are not doing enough of the strategy work to get to the next phase of their careers.
 Using any of these frameworks can not only help you advance but also strengthen your contributions to your team and organization.